-Pakistan contains a diverse topography of geographical features.
-Because of this, it is home to an incredible diversity of flora and fauna.
-As with the rest of the world, in the last century, lack of understanding and awareness led to human practices that exploited the country’s natural resources without replenishing them.
-Population explosion and growing infrastructure needs also led to decimation of animal habitat and forests, and resulted in loss and endangerment of animal and plant species that are only found in Pakistan.
+Pakistan contains a diverse topography of geographical features and is home to incredibly diverse flora and fauna.
+Over the last century, lack of understanding and awareness has led to human practices that have exploited the country’s natural resources without replenishing them.
+A growing population and increasing infrastructure needs have also led to the decimation of animal habitats and forests, and resulted in loss and endangerment of animal and plant species only found in Pakistan.

-Who We AreFor its first fifteen years, it was a small organisation which relied on individuals for financial support and honourary scientific input.
-It was in the late 80s that the first formal project for environmental education was started.
-Since then, the programmes of WWF-Pakistan and its staff have expanded rapidly to increase its conservation efforts.
-WWF-Pakistan works through 31 offices with a team of approximately 340 dedicated staff members.
-We have our Head Office in Lahore, regional offices in Karachi, Islamabad, Peshawar, Gilgit, Azad Jammu and Kashmir and Quetta, and project offices wherever there is need and the potential to make a difference.
+Who We AreFor its first fifteen years, WWF-Pakistan was a small organization which relied on individuals for financial support and honourary scientific input.
+It was in the late 1980s that the first formal project for environmental education was started.
+Since then, the programmes of WWF-Pakistan have expanded rapidly to increase its conservation efforts.
+WWF-Pakistan works through 30 offices with a team of over 500 dedicated staff members.
+With its head office in Lahore, it has regional offices in Karachi, Islamabad, Peshawar, Gilgit, Muzaffarabad and Quetta, and project offices wherever there is need and the potential to make a difference.